Easy to use, easy to repay, easy to establish credit.

 Can it help avoid overdraft fees?

-We understand that overdrafts happen.
-If you are enrolled in Standby Cash, you can access your Standby Cash credit line for help.
 If you believe you're going to overdraw your account, you can use Standby Cash and make a transfer to prevent the overdraft from occurring.
 If you do not bring your account positive while 24-Hour Grace¶ is in effect (before midnight central time the next business day), your Standby Cash line will be suspended from further use until your account is no longer negative.†

 How do I qualify for Standby Cash?